OCGWiki/ocgwiki.github.io/Idabus-UI/utilsService.md

 ## buildDataServiceUrl

-builds data service url with controller and method name <br>
+builds data service url with controller and method name
-Parameters:

 | Parameter | Datatype | Description |
 |--|--|--|
 | **baseUrl** | `string` | url of the data service  |